 - Hold it in your hand, with a strap.
 A no-slip phone case with an adjustable strap can help you carry the phone by attaching it to your hand, instead of just holding it with your bare hand.
 Your hand won't get tired as quickly as if you were holding it without the strap, but you still have to hold something for the duration of the run.

-There are also gilets, belts and backpacks that can work to hold your phone, but your comfort level with them may vary while you're running.
+There are also vests, belts, and backpacks that can work to hold your phone, but your comfort level with them may vary while you’re running.
 Adding yet another layer to your running outfit could reduce your range of motion.
-You may end up buying a range of different phone carriers only to return them because they feel bulky or unnatural while you're running.
-To avoid these issues, work with what you've got.
-Wear running shorts (or trousers, tights or leggings) that already have a built-in pocket.
+You may end up buying a bunch of different phone carriers only to return them because they feel bulky or unnatural while you’re running.
+To avoid these issues, work with what you’ve got.
+Wear running shorts (or pants, tights, or leggings) that already have a built-in pocket.

 Stop Holding Your Phone